 As in many towns in Mexico, there is plenty of street food and taco stands.
 On the corner of Calle Marlin and Calle Jose Mariscal, that’s the corner of the center plaza, there’s a taco stand that had excellent tacos and super nice cooks making tacos late into the night.

 For live music and bar options in town, Don Patos seems to be the most popular.
 At least it was on the Wednesday night I was there.
-The genre was Spanish rock that night but there was a DJ that played Urban Latin music with some Tropical selections and Cumbia.
+The genre was Spanish rock that night but there was a DJ that played Urban Latin music with some Salsa and Cumbia thrown in.
 Beer was very reasonably priced.
 About $30 MXN or roughly $1.75 USD for a domestic beer.

 If dancing and a lot of people are not your thing, Aria Lounge, just around the corner had live music in a more relaxed, chill atmosphere.